Learn all about rocks with these 15 simple, easy and fun rock activities for kids. Rocks are great for crafting, playing games and collecting.

 4. Make your own rock collection

 Whether you decide to gather up your own rocks or paint your own from inspirational laboratories, your kids will love having a collection that is all their own.
+This is great rock activity for all kids.

 5. Create a Nature Journal